handiko/iBeacon/README.md

 * MINOR       : 0XFFE1

 ### Demo - Configure the JDY-08 into an iBeacon with default values
+The Arduino Sketch for this demo included in **iBeacon/Aduino-Sketches/Static_iBeacon**
 ![](./static1.png)

 Then i tried to use the iBeacon locator app to find the furthest distance i can detect it.